collaborativebioinformatics/VariantSurvival/README.md

 ### Shiny app development

 The apps interface was developed using multiple R packages including shiny (Winston Chang et al., 2022), shinydashboard  (Winston Chang et al., 2021).
 Multiple other R packages are intagrated including : DT (Yihui Xie et al, 20222), vcfR (Knaus BJ and  Grünwald NJ, 2017), readr (Wickham H et al 2022), readxl (Wickham H, and  Bryan J, 2022). .
-The survival analysis is performed and illustrated using the following R packages: survival (Therneau T, 2022; Terry M et al., 2000), survminer (Alboukadel Kassambara et al., 2021), lubridate (Grolemund G, and Wickham H, 2011), gtsummary(Sjoberg D et al., 2021), ggsurvfit (Daniel D. Sjoberg, 2022), dplyr (Wickham H et al., 2022), tidyverse (Wickham H et al., 2019), ggplot2 (Wickham H, 2016).
+The survival analysis
+is performed and illustrated using the following R packages: survival (Therneau T, 2022; Terry M et al., 2000), survminer (Alboukadel Kassambara et al., 2021), lubridate (Grolemund G, and Wickham H, 2011), gtsummary(Sjoberg D et al., 2021), ggsurvfit (Daniel D. Sjoberg, 2022), dplyr (Wickham H et al., 2022), tidyverse (Wickham H et al., 2019), ggplot2 (Wickham H, 2016).
 The packages citation are in the "References.txt" file.

 #### Shiny app interface

 The workflow of our tool is described as follows: As an initial step, the user will have the option to choose a disease from a list of neurological conditions ( Alzheimer's disease, Amyotrophic lateral sclerosis, Friedreich ataxia, Huntington's disease, Lewy body disease, Parkinson's disease, and Spinal muscular atrophy).
-Once this is done, a list of genes known to be associated with the chosen disease is generated (Figure1).
+Once this is done, a list of genes known to be associated with the chosen disease is generated.

 The user needs to choose the target gene from the gene list.
 The structural variants counted in the target gene region will be represented in a barplot to verify the presence of structural variants before starting the survival analysis.
 Only the SVs that are in the target gene are considered, as a factor in the survival analysis.
 The placebo and treatment groups are identified using the metadata file.

-The survival analysis result are represented in the second tab (Figure2) of the app.
+The survival analysis result are represented in the second tab of the app.
 The first plot, compare the survival of the placebo and treatment group.
 The existence or not of the SVs is a factor, however, the count of the SVs is not considered.
 The second plot illustrate the survival of the placebo and treatment group according to the SVs count in the target gene.